-Since first being introduced -residentially- in the 1970s, Ground Fault Circuit Interrupters (GFCIs) have saved thousands of lives and have helped cut home electrocutions in half.
+Ground Fault Circuit Interrupters (GFCIs) were introduced -residentially- in the 1970s.
+Today we know that this technology has saved thousands of lives and has cut home electrocutions in half.

 GFCIs monitor the amount of electricity in a circuit, and If there’s any leakage or an interruption of current (like an appliance coming into contact with water) the GFCI cuts the power to avoid a dangerous shock.

-This system is so precise that a GFCI will sense leaks as small as .005 amps and stops the leakage from flowing through an unintended path – like a person or a body of water.
+This system is so precise that a GFCI can sense a leak as small as .005 amps and stops the leakage from flowing through an unintended path – like a person or a body of water.

 The regular outlets in your home can’t pick up these small leaks of electricity; your fuse or breaker will only trip (shut off power) if there is a disturbance of more than 15 amps.
 A tripping breaker is designed to prevent fires but a GFCI prevents electric shock.